athulpg007/AMAT/paper/paper.md

 # Documentation and Example Jupyter Notebooks

 AMAT documentation along with a number of example Jupyter notebooks are available at https://amat.readthedocs.io.
+AMAT is available from the [Python Package Index](https://pypi.org/project/AMAT/).

 # Limitations